godotengine/godot-docs/classes/class_line2d.rst

 - |void| **set_curve**\ (\ value\: :ref:`Curve<class_Curve>`\ )
 - :ref:`Curve<class_Curve>` **get_curve**\ (\ )

 The polyline's width curve.
 The width of the polyline over its length will be equivalent to the value of the width curve over its domain.
+The width curve should be a unit :ref:`Curve<class_Curve>`.

 .. rst-class:: classref-section-separator